carlonicolo/introsde-2015-assignment-3/README.md

 So for using this server according to the assignment requests, you need to check the [client](https://github.com/carlonicolo/introsde-2015-assignment-3-client) that i implemented.
 In the [client README](https://github.com/carlonicolo/introsde-2015-assignment-3-client/blob/master/README.md) i explained how it works and how run it.

-By the way if you want to try the server, using (e.g) the client [Postman](https://www.getpostman.com/), and execute the service readPerson(int id) you need to send the request in this way: </br>
+By the way if you want to try the server, using (e.g) the client [Postman](https://www.getpostman.com/), and execute for example the service readPerson(int id) you need to send the request in this way: </br>

 ```xml
 <soap:Envelope